go-carrot/surf/README.md

 ## surf.Field

-A `surf.Field` defines how a `surf.Worker` will interact with a field.
+A `surf.Field` defines how a `surf.Model` will interact with a field.

 a `surf.Field` contains a few values that determine this interaction: